swiftlang/swift-evolution/proposals/0560-objc-direct.md

 * **Test doubles that stub by selector** will stop intercepting.
 This fails in test runs rather than in production, which is the good outcome.

 **Adoption is reversible in source** with no Swift-side consequences, but reversing it is an Objective-C ABI change as described above.

-### Measured impact

-We measured this on synthetic Objective-C benches and on one large application surface, at `-Os` for arm64.
-The *direction* of each term is robust and is what we report here.
-The magnitudes are not, and we are deliberately not quoting per-method byte figures: the benches are too narrow for a reader to treat them as transferable, and a number in a proposal outlives the caveat attached to it.

-**What is removed, in every case.** A direct method has no entry in its class's method list.
-Its selector string and selector reference go with it unless something else in the image still uses that selector — the method-list entry is the only part that cannot be shared, so it is the only part guaranteed to disappear.
-This is the term the feature exists for, and it is the one we have reproduced most often: the same coefficient turns up on a synthetic bench and on real annotated code, with sibling plain-`@objc` selectors left in place as controls.

-**What is added, when the symbol is exported.** A cross-image direct call needs an exported symbol: an export-trie entry in the defining image, and in each calling image a symbol string, a chained-fixup entry, a symbol-table entry, and a stub or GOT slot.
-Against that it gives up one *shared* `objc_msgSend` import and a selector reference.
-The trade does not pay, and it is what turns the cross-image case into a regression rather than a smaller saving.

-**What happens at the call site** depends on the receiver.
-A call through `self` is byte-identical — a four-byte branch either way.
-A receiver that may be `nil` costs a little, for the thunk.
-A class method costs the most, since the class must be realized before dispatch: clang emits that into the shared thunk, but at `-Os` the thunk inlines into its callers, so in practice the cost is paid per call site rather than per method.

-**How far this generalizes.** The metadata terms are structural and should hold anywhere.
-The export-trie cost is the least transferable figure we have, because it depends on prefix sharing across the whole symbol set, and a bench of a few dozen methods on a couple of classes compresses quite differently from thousands across hundreds of classes.
-The benches are also Objective-C rather than Swift, so they do not price Swift's native-to-foreign ARC thunk, which `@objcDirect` retains.
-Treat the signs as settled and the magnitudes as indicative.
-An adopter with a whole-program view can classify their methods in advance; one without should measure.

-Whole-program analysis across four large applications found roughly 29,300 methods satisfying an approximation of the rules in *Applicability* — the analyzer's rules are close to, but not identical with, what the compiler enforces.

 ## Future directions